e-cathy/mdsd-25/MDSDComponentMetamodel/README.md

 Inside the editor you can inspect the defined constraints.

+**Note:**
+It was not possible to write comments in the `.ecore` file.
+Therefore, we included the comments in a separate file: `MDSDComponentMetamodel/model/OCLComments.md`

 ## Metamodel Instance

 - A generated instance of the metamodel (from the exercise sheet) can be found at: `MDSDComponentMetamodel/instances/testing/Components.xmi`